T

 PaceStandard

 This 7-day itinerary offers a balanced exploration of Argentinian and Chilean Patagonia, focusing on iconic glaciers and dramatic mountain landscapes.
-You'll experience the grandeur of Perito Moreno Glacier, trek to the base of Mount Fitz Roy and Cerro Torre, and marvel at the granite spires of Torres del Paine.
-It's designed for couples seeking adventure, nature, and photographic opportunities with mid-range accommodations and dining.
+You'll experience the grandeur of Perito Moreno Glacier, hike to the base of Mount Fitz Roy and Cerro Torre in El Chaltén, and immerse yourself in the breathtaking beauty of Torres del Paine National Park.
+The trip is designed for couples seeking adventure and nature, with mid-range accommodation and dining, and a pace that allows for both activity and relaxation.
+Prepare for stunning vistas and unforgettable trekking experiences.

 Day 1 · Patagonia